Zarxrax/Sammie-Roto-2/README.md

 **Please add a Github Star if you find it useful!**

 ### Updates
+**Full Changelog can be seen under [releases](https://github.com/Zarxrax/Sammie-Roto-2/releases)**
+- [12/16/2025] 2.1.0 - Added In/Out markers.
+Modifying points no longer deletes tracking data.
+Enabled half-precision for much faster segmentation.
+Added EfficientTAM model.
-- [11/23/2025] First stable release.
+- [11/23/2025] 2.0.0 - First stable release.
 Includes several new features and bugfixes.
 New quick-start video tutorial and [Discord server](https://discord.gg/jb5qrFyGFF).
 - [10/31/2025] Release of Sammie-Roto 2 Beta.

 ### Documentation and Tutorials: